c++ - Can we omit const on local variables in constexpr functions? -

 for example:

-constexpr int g() { return 30; } constexpr int f() { // can omit const? const int x = g(); const int y = 10; return x + y; }
+constexpr int g() { return 30; } constexpr int f() { // can omit const? const int x = g(); const int y = 10; return x + y; } is there any point ever declare local variables in constexpr function const?

 aren't constexpr functions const local variables equivalent no const?